 If a project is not officially closed with the REB before the next anniversary date, the principal investigator will receive a Notice of Approaching Anniversary.
 The project can be formally declared as complete at that time.

-Protocol changes: The principal investigator is obligated to inform the REB as soon as is possible with respect to protocol changes that affect the informed consent of participants (TCPS 2- Article 3.3).
-In general, researchers should inform the REB of any changes to protocol.
+Protocol changes: The principal investigator is obligated to inform the REB as soon as possible with respect to protocol changes that affect the informed consent of participants (TCPS 2- Article 3.3).

-More information on Canadian consultation and deliberative bodies, ethical research as it pertains to Aboriginal peoples and other sites of interest can be found in the menu near the top left of this page.
+More information on Canadian consultation, deliberative bodies, and ethical research as it pertains to Aboriginal peoples can be found in the menu near the top left of this page.

 Questions or concerns

-If you have any general or specific questions or concerns please do not hesitate to contact either Leona English or Danielle MacDonald by email or phone.
-Or email firstname.lastname@example.org.
+If you have any general or specific questions or concerns, please do not hesitate to contact the REB as indicated in the menu on this page.